SS Ste. Claire: History

 In 2003 she was towed to Toledo, Ohio for restoration.
 In 2015, the vessel was towed to the former Detroit Lime Dock on the Rouge River, while her restoration remained in limbo.

 Temporary alterations to both Columbia and Ste.
 Claire were made for the 2014 feature film Transformers: Age of Extinction.

 The Saint Claire was engulfed in an accidental fire while docked on the Detroit River on July 6, 2018.
 The fire could not be contained and destroyed the historic mahogany woodwork and upper decks.
 "Yeah, she's 110 years old, but she's well-built and she survived," said boat co-owner, Ron Kattoo.
 "We are at the point in restoration to where it was a steel skeleton structure ready to be rebuilt."
 As of 2019, the vessel is docked at Riverside Marina in Detroit.
+As a result of the fire, the ship was delisted as a National Historic Landmark and the National Register of Historic Places in 2023.